 Maharishi Mahesh Yogi uses several names to describe this unique partition of consciousness.
-He calls it bliss consciousness, pure, transcendental consciousness or ground state.
-Is there proof or this partition of awareness, or is it just a mind game?
-The answer is yes, there is scientific evidence to verify it is real.
+He calls it bliss consciousness, pure, transcendental consciousness, or ground state.
+Is there proof of this partition of awareness, or is it just a mind game?
+The answer is yes; there is scientific evidence to verify it is real.

 Eastern tradition talks a lot about higher states of consciousness.
 (1) But the concept of other states of awareness is absent from Western spiritual thought.
 Maharishi Mahesh Yogi is one of the pioneers who brought this concept to the West.

-The Transcendental Meditation (TM) technique (2) changed the view of Western mind toward meditation.
+The Transcendental Meditation (TM) technique (2) changed the view of the Western mind toward meditation.
 TM made meditation an accepted practice.
-The TM technique is Japa meditation or the practice of sahaj samadhi yoga.
+The TM technique is Japa meditation or the practice of Sahaj Samadhi Yoga.
 The TM label makes it acceptable to Western culture.

 The practice of the 4th state of consciousness produces several unique metabolic characteristics.
 These are the markers of a new separate state of awareness.
 These markers include increased brainwave coherence.
-Brain frequency in the theta-wave between 4 to 7 Hz.
+Brain frequency in the theta wave is between 4 to 7 Hz.
 It increases skin resistance while reducing heart rate and respiration.
 These are some of the markers which prove it is a separate state of awareness.
-It is different from default states of waking, dreaming, and sleeping.
+It differs from the default states of waking, dreaming, and sleeping.

-This partition of awareness is most notable for its profound state of restfulness, the mind remains alert while internal chatter is eliminated.
-It is known as the 4th state of consciousness because it is the first primary partition of consciousness beyond the default states.
+This partition of awareness is most notable for its profound restfulness; the mind remains alert while internal chatter is eliminated.
+It is the 4th state of consciousness because it is the first primary partition of consciousness beyond the default states.
 Let’s break down the terms of the process used to reach this state.

 The Maharishi Effect & The Benefits of Samadhi

 When you practice this form of meditation, you are raising your vibration.
-Rasing your vibration raises the consciousness of those around you.
+Raising your vibration raises the consciousness of those around you.
 This phenomenon is The Maharishi Effect (3).
-It is named after Maharishi who first brought this vibrational affect to light.
-This is one of the major social benefits of Samadhi.
+It is named after Maharishi, who first brought this vibrational effect to light.
+It is one of the major social benefits of Samadhi.

-The Maharishi Effect occurs when a group of people meditate while in the fourth state.
+The Maharishi Effect occurs when a group meditates while in the fourth state.
 The more people, the greater the positive effect.
 The more experience people have, the greater the effect.
 When more people meditate, it translates to lower crime rates, so there are personal and social benefits to the practice of Sahaj Samadhi meditation.